After-Shock/Cloudbox-wiki/Configuring-Settings.md

     - `present` will ensure it is always scheduled.

-    - Note: When this option changed, a manual backup (`sudo ansible-playbook cloudbox.yml --tags backup`) must be run once in order to set the backup schedule.
-In case the `cron_state` is changed from `present` to `absent`, a manual backup command is is required to disable further backups.
-Alternatively, you can manually remove the backup schedule by editing the cron job (i.e. `sudo crontab -e`).
+    - Note: Whenever this option changed (i.e. "`absent` -> `present`" or "`present` -> `absent`", a manual backup (`sudo ansible-playbook cloudbox.yml --tags backup`) must be run once in order to enable or disable the backup schedule.
+Alternatively, you can manually modify the backup schedule by editing the cronjob (i.e. `sudo crontab -e`).

 ## 3. Saving Settings ##